nlburgin/onboard-emoji/README.md

 ## How to use

-To display emoji you need to install font, which contain emoji symbols.
-Run command:
+To display emoji you need a font which contain emoji symbols.
+If you don't have one already, run command:

-    sudo apt-get install ttf-ancient-fonts
+    sudo apt-get install fonts-noto-color-emoji

-will install «symbola» font, which contain most of Unicode 8.0 emoji.

-Also you can install other emoji fonts like [Noto Emoji](https://github.com/googlei18n/noto-emoji) or [EmojiSymbols](http://emojisymbols.com/beforeuse.php).

 Now copy all `layout` folder content to `~/.local/share/onboard/layouts` folder.

 Then Go to `System Settings -> Accessibility` and in `Input` tab enable onscreen keyboard.